Charlotte Seymour, Duchess of Somerset: Family

 The duke was a strict father, and required Lady Frances and Lady Charlotte to stand and watch him taking his afternoon nap.
 If he woke and found that one of them was not paying attention, he threatened to disinherit her.

 Copies of letters sent by Charlotte to her father are held in the National Archives.
 In Eliza Haywood's 1726 satire, The Secret History of the Present Intrigues of the Court of Carimania, the duchess is referred to under the pseudonym of "Euridice", while the duke was "Doraspe".

 The duke died at the family seat of Petworth House in 1748, aged 86.
+He left his two youngest daughter hefty inheritances and the duchess just £1000 annuity and a farm, he probably hoped that their two daughters and their inheritances would support their mother.

 Lady Charlotte died on 21 January 1773.

 The Foundling Hospital

 In his efforts to establish the first Foundling Hospital, Thomas Coram approached ladies of nobility to support his petition to King George II.
 Lady Charlotte, Duchess of Somerset, was his first signatory, signing the petition on 9 March 1729 at Petworth.
 It is not known how Coram was introduced to Lady Charlotte, although Ruth K. McClure in her book 'Coram's Children, The London Foundling Hospital In The Eighteenth Century' suggests that it may have been through Henry Newman, secretary of the SPCK of which Coram was also a member, who had previously spent five years in the service of the Duke of Somerset.
 In his notebooks, Coram noted the date on which each of the lady petitioners signed in a list captioned 'An Exact Account when each Lady of Charity Signed their Declaration'.